 SECTION 2.
 Membership Committee: The membership committee, under the direction of the Post Senior Vice Commander, shall have charge of all matters pertaining to the membership of the Post, including the procuring of new members, reinstatements and eligibility of members.

 SECTION 3.
-Fundraising and Entertainment Committee: The House and Entertainment Committee, under the direction of a Post Junior Vice Commander, shall have charge of all matters pertaining to the care of the Post quarters, social functions, and promotion of club activities.
+Post Activities, Fundraising and Entertainment Committee: Under the direction of a Post Junior Vice Commander, shall have charge of all matters pertaining to the care of Post Sponsored activities, Fundraising activity (in house or external) social functions, and promotion of club activities.

 SECTION 4.
 Finance Committee: The Finance Committee chaired by the Finance Officer shall be charged with the administration of the financial policy, preparation of budget recommendations and supervision of receiving, disbursing and accounting of all Post Funds.